 What you need to know:

+Check the website for opening times.
 On weekend evenings, the box office opens at 5:15pm.
 Other days, it opens at 5:30.
 Come early to give yourself time to park and grab food at the concession stand.
 There is also a playground that looked decent.
-Since I had already stuck my kids in pajamas before venturing out, I didn’t let them play (mean mom, I ;know!).
+Since I had already stuck my kids in pajamas before venturing out, I didn’t let them play (mean mom, I know!).
 We did, however, indulge in all manner of junk food at the snack bar.
 Hot dogs, nachos, ice cream, technicolor slushies, candy, and huge buckets of popcorn (with free refills!) are available.

 The lot is ridged so that every car points slightly upward toward the screen allowing for good views all around.
 Many other families parked backwards and sat in lawn chairs or in their SUV trunks with blankets.